Children's Day: Bulgaria

 In Bulgaria, Children's day (Ден на детето) is celebrated on 1 June.
 Traditionally kids receive very special attention from their family, including Birthday-like presents.
 In the past, all drivers were expected to drive with their lights on all day long to demonstrate extra vigilance over children's safety.
 Now it is compulsory to drive with the lights on every day of the year.

 Croatia

 In Croatia, Children's Day is celebrated on 20 November.

 Czech Republic

 In Czech Republic, Children's Day (Mezinárodní den dětí) is celebrated on 1 June.

 Denmark

 In Denmark, Children's Day is known as Børnenes Dag and is celebrated on 20 November.

 Estonia

 In Estonia, Children's Day is known as Day for Protection of Children (lastekaitsepäev) and is celebrated on 1 June.
 Since 2021 it is also recognised as a national holiday and flag day.
 On flag days, government and local authority agencies and legal persons in public law shall hoist the Estonian flag.

-On this day, many free public events are organised all over the country.
+On this day, many free public events are organized all over the country.